Law - 0069

 Doctorate/PhD

 Monash University has a proud tradition of research excellence, and is committed to providing the highest quality of graduate research education.
-By undertaking your graduate studies at Monash, you will have the opportunity to be part of our stimulating and supportive and professional research environment.
+By undertaking your graduate studies at Monash, you will have the opportunity to be part of our stimulating,supportive and professional research environment.

-A PhD in Law takes the form of the Monash Doctoral Program – a PhD for the 21st century.
-At the core of the program is an extensive, independent research project on an agreed chosen topic, supported by at least two expert academic supervisors.
-Your study will result in a research thesis or alternative approved output, which makes a valuable contribution to the current body of knowledge on your chosen topic.
-The research component is enhanced by professional development activities that provide you with the skills required to make an impact in academia, industry, government or the wider community.
+A PhD in Law consists of an extensive, independent research project on an agreed chosen topic, supported by at least two expert academic supervisors.
+Your study will result in a research thesis or alternative approved output, which makes an original and substantial contribution to the current body of knowledge on your chosen topic.
+A range of staff and services will be available to support you throughout your degree to enable you to be job-ready and make an impact in academia, industry, government or the wider community.

 At a glance